 BIOL 4403 Environmental Physiology (4:3 lecture, 1 lab) Physiological responses and adaptations to alterations in natural and man-generated environmental factors such as temperature, light cycles, pressure, water, ions, radiation, vibration, chemicals, microorganisms, and exercise.
 Prerequisite: BIOL 2402 or BIOL 3431.

 BIOL 4411 Plant Physiology (4:2 lecture, 2 lab) Life processes occurring in plants, the factors affecting these processes, their measurement, and the significance of these processes to the growth of the plant.
-Prerequisites: BIOL 1111 or AGRI 1300; and CHEM 1104 or 1131.
+Prerequisites: BIOL 1111 or AGRI 1300, and CHEM 1104 or 1131.

 BIOL 4511 Cytogenetics (4:2 lecture, 2 lab) Examination of cellular and molecular mechanisms in cell division and their role in evolution and human health.
 Laboratory exercises include techniques for experimentally manipulating chromosomes and use of computer and video techniques.
-Prerequisites: BIOL 2512; and CHEM 1104 or CHEM 1131.
+Prerequisites: BIOL 2512, and CHEM 1104 or CHEM 1131.

 BIOL 4514 Molecular Biology (3) This course emphasizes how biological molecules interact to express cellular phenotypes.
 Transcriptional and translational controls of gene expression and the latest biotechnological advances are discussed.
-Prerequisite: BIOL 2511.
+Prerequisite: BIOL 2511 and CHEM 1132.
 BIOL 4515 Molecular Technology Laboratory (2) This course emphasizes the proper use of laboratory equipment, molecular techniques, experimental design, and data analysis.
 Questions and experiments encountered in molecular biology are addressed.
-Prerequisite: BIOL 4514 with a grade of C or better, or concurrent enrollment with consent of instructor.
+Prerequisite: BIOL 4514 or concurrent enrollment and CHEM 1132.